Developing innovative products is necessary for businesses willing to phase out competitors and dominate the market.

-What’s Included in the Rate?
+What’s included in the software developer's rate?

 Here’s what the allocation of costs looks like: